Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 Simply run the stack (instructions included) within LiveCode.
 Once completed a "LiveCode.docset" will be available for import into Dash.

 ### Note
-The current docset version was ran against LC 9.01 RC2.
+The current docset version was ran against LC 9.01 stable.
 Documentation for LiveCode is continually being updated.
 As such there may still be some failings in the docs or some other type of error.

 Please report any discrepancies or omissions in the DocSet to me.

-please report any errors or omissions in the actual docs to Livecode.
+Please report any errors or omissions in the actual docs to [Livecode](https://quality.livecode.com).